 How to Freeze Green Beans

-Preserve your green bean harvest or farmers' market haul with this easy step-by-step tutorial from farm-to-table experts.
+Preserve your green bean harvest or farmers' market haul with this easy step-by-step tutorial from farm-to-table experts on how to freeze green beans.

 Freezing your excess green beans is a great way to store them for future meals.
 With basic supplies that you already have in your kitchen, you can freeze and store as many or as few beans as you have on hand.
 Read on for a quick and foolproof method for freezing your green beans for up to a year.